Bellamy's Australia says its China export licence suspended

-SYDNEY, July 7 Infant formula maker Bellamy's Australia Ltd said on Friday that Chinese authorities have suspended the export licence of its newly-acquired subsidiary.
+SYDNEY, July 7 (Reuters) - Infant formula maker Bellamy's Australia Ltd said on Friday that Chinese authorities have suspended the export licence of its newly-acquired subsidiary.

 China is Bellamy's top export market, and the company's stock has been roiled by problems with sales and regulations there.
 It announced the acquisition of Camperdown Powder Pty Ltd last month, and its export licence, as a key plank in a turnaround plan.